-A pipeline development has been proposed by Trans-Pecos Pipeline, LLC ("Trans Pecos") that will transport natural gas between the Permian Basin and Presidio, Texas for delivery to customers in Chihuahua, Mexico.
-The proposed route of the pipeline passes through the Shafter property.
-As currently surveyed, the proposed route is not expected to materially impact upon any possible resumption of mining activities in the near-term, but its longer-term impact on mining and exploration is uncertain.
-The Company has been in discussions with representatives of Trans Pecos concerning safety, the near and long-term impacts of a pipeline on the Company and Shafter, and the route of the pipeline easement itself.
-On March 30 2016 the Company was made aware that Trans Pecos has launched a suit against Rio Grande Mining Company ("RGMC") in order to acquire the proposed right-of-way through eminent domain.
-The Company intends to defend its rights to compensation and/or indemnification against any future cost or loss caused by the proximity of the proposed pipeline to the Company's Shafter operations.
-Given the early stage of this dispute, management considers costs (if any) to be incurred related to this matter to be indeterminate at this time and as such, have not accrued any costs or expenses in these financial statements related to this dispute.
+Trans-Pecos Pipeline, LLC ("Trans Pecos") is constructing a pipeline that will transport natural gas between the Permian Basin and Presidio, Texas for delivery to customers in Chihuahua, Mexico.
+The route of the pipeline crosses the Shafter property and may impact upon some aspects of mining-related activities if and when they resume.
+The pipeline project may have an additional impact on longer-term exploration and development.
+The Company had been in discussions with representatives of Trans Pecos concerning safety, the near and long-term impacts of a pipeline on the Company and Shafter, and alternate routes for the pipeline easement.
+In March 2016 the Company was made aware that Trans Pecos filed a lawsuit against RGMC to acquire the proposed easement through exercise of its alleged power of eminent domain.
+The Company has engaged counsel to challenge the public use of the pipeline project and to ensure it receives fair compensation for the impact of the proposed pipeline on the market value of the property and the Company's Shafter operations.